Last Updated on

 In recent years tourists have been discovering the relatively new and exciting cities of the Emirates in the Middle East.
 These super-impressive, ultra modern metropolises have rapidly developed in the middle of the desert.
 In particular I’m referring to the cities of Dubai and Abu Dhabi which have become two of the most luxurious cities in the world today and are now very popular tourist destinations with so much to offer holidaymakers.
-I recently visited both of these ‘hot’ spots and wish to share some amazing facts about the United Arab Emirates I have learnt that will enlighten and shock you.
+I recently visited both of these ‘hot’ spots and wish to share some amazing facts about United Arab Emirates I have learnt that will enlighten you I’m sure.
 Some of this information might also help keep you out of trouble if you decide to visit the UAE.
-You can thank me later.

 - The UAE is one country, with seven Emirates (states), located in Western Asia.
 They are Abu Dhabi, Dubai, Sharjah, Ra’s al-Khaimah, Ajman, Umm al-Quwain and Fujairah.